 United States: Producing oil wells ///

-As was true last year, seven states—Texas, Oklahoma, California, Kansas, Ohio, New Mexico and Louisiana—hold the largest number of producing wells.
-These states have 77% of the US producing oil wells.
+Seven states-Texas, Oklahoma, Kansas, California, Ohio, Louisiana and New Mexico-have the largest number of producing wells.
+Together they hold 78.5% of the US producing well count.

 Log in to view this article.

 Not yet a subscriber?
 Get started now for immediate access to this content and more.